 WHAT MAKES A REAL ESTATE AGENT THE BEST?

-Real estate agency work is a legal and often complex process, with multiple legal documents required during the sales process.
+Real estate agency work is a legal and often complex process, with multiple legal documents required during the sales process and timeframes to be met under a lot of pressure.

-There have been over 1349 official complaints made to the Real Estate Agent's Authority over the last three years.
+There have been approximately 1349 official complaints made to the Real Estate Agent's Authority over the last three years.

 Real estate agents can be held to account, fined, censured or lose their licence to operate if it is proven by the REA, a Complaints Assessment Committee or the Tribunal that they peform their duties poorly.

-The following represents some examples, of the responsibilities of a real estate agent.
+The following represents some examples, of the responsibilities of real estate agents.

 - You must not be misled by your real estate agent